 When we probed the key executive users, the answer was startling.

-Worse yet, trips were getting cancelled on the road in the middle of a multi-city itinerary, leaving the executives stranded.
+Worse yet, trips were getting canceled on the road in the middle of a multi-city itinerary, leaving the executives stranded.
 The passengers had to scramble for more time-consuming commercial flights to complete their business.

 In effect, the flight department was “fired” without even knowing it.